comp-medicine-uc/onboarding/_sources/intro.md

-# Computational Medicine Group Onboarding page
+# Computational Medicine Group Onboarding

 In this book you will find resources, references and tutorials on various topics that are relevant to our activity as a group.